marcodali/forbidden-memories-duel-online/README.md

 go tool cover -html=./coverage.out

 ## UI
-We use Vercel, Redux, Next, Tailwind and GreenSock
+We use Vercel, Redux, Next, Tailwind and gsap